MinKyum-e/SegMeshGS/README.md

-# UnitySegGS : Segmentation Object & 3D Gaussian Splatting tool in Unity
+# UnitySegMeshGS: Segmentation and Meshing Tools for 3D Gaussian Splatting in Unity
-- Unity Version : **2022.3.21f1**
+- **Unity Version:** 2022.3.21f1

 ---